OUP/eac-core-pipeline/README.md

 ### Deployment
 - Navigate to CloudFormation and select Create Stack > With new resources (standard)
 - In the specify a template section upload the `pipeline-template/componentbuilder.yml` file > Next
-- Enter all of the parameters with the data gathered in the previous sections > Next > Next
+- Enter all of the parameters with the data you gathered & put in the `/configs/environment-name.json` file > Next > Next
 - Accept the IAM Capability warnings and click 'Create Stack'

 # Useful Links